blondie101010/prisonchroot/README.md

 Note that the jail and user names used are only for illustrative purposes.

 #### move a user to a different jail

     prisonchroot user move ul00001 looser maxsecurity

 The user will be in the new jail when they open a new session.

 #### change allowed commands

     prisonchroot jail update looser "ls cp vi bash php more cat less dd"

+#### delete a jailed user

+    prisonchroot user del um00002
+or avoid confirmation with `-f`:

+    prisonchroot user del -f um00002

+The system user and all their files are removed.

+#### delete a jail

+    prisonchroot jail del looser
+or avoid confirmation with `-f`:

+    prisonchroot jail del -f looser

 ## Status